MIDFIELDR/midfieldr/README.md

 ## Usage

-The outline of our typical workflow is:
+The outline of a typical workflow is:

-- Define the study parameters
-- Transform the data to yield the observations of interest
-- Calculate summary statistics and metrics
+- Plan which records, programs, and metrics to use
+- Gather relevant blocs of records
+- Join appropriate grouping variables
+- Compute metrics
 - Create tables and charts to display results
 - Assess findings and iterate.

 To illustrate usage, we tabulate counts of engineering students by race/ethnicity, sex, and graduation status.
 Data processing is performed using data.table syntax.
-From the midfielddata package, we use data sets `student`, `term`, and `degree`.
-From the midfieldr package, we use the
-functions:

-- `add_timely_term()`
-- `add_data_sufficiency()`
-- `add_completion_status()`

 ``` r
 # Packages used